nepozs/esphome-projects/README.md

 # nepozs esphome-projects
-This repo hosts known, tested devices that can serve as different appliances for Home Assistant.
+This repo hosts (some known and tested, some WIP) devices that can serve as different appliances for Home Assistant.